ecupaio/dcgffl/_posts/2022-01-26-season-xxiv-registration.md

 ##### REGULAR REGISTRATION:

 Regular Registration for ALL players, including new players, will open on **Wednesday, January 25th, at 7 PM**.
 If you haven't played in the DCGFFL previously or if you're a returning player who missed out on the earlybird slots, come back and sign up then!

-Again, don't delay - register immediately at 7 PM to secure your spot and avoid the waitlist!
+_Registration fills up fast_. **Regular Registration will remain open until Monday, February 6th at 7 PM**, but don't delay!
+Register immediately at 7 PM to secure your spot and avoid the waitlist!
 We do our best to place everyone who registers on a team, but we cannot guarantee that we will have space to add everyone from the waitlist.

 ##### NEW PLAYERS: